MostlyWhat/svelte-payment-inputs/README.md

 <!-- /automd -->

 Svelte Payment Inputs is a collection of unstyled payment input components for Svelte.
-It uses [Bits UI](https://www.bits-ui.com) under the hood, which was created by [Huntabyte](https://github.com/huntabyte).

 This is a port of [React Payment Inputs](https://github.com/medipass/react-payment-inputs) for React, which was created by [Medipass](https://github.com/medipass).